manish079/EatsNow/README.md

-EatNow a food ordering website
+## EatNow is a food ordering website